-CICD works to improve the economic, social and physical well-being of the Caribbean community of Boston–most notably through ensuring access to safe, affordable housing.
+CICD works to improve the economic, social and physical well-being of Boston’s communities of color–with a special focus on Mattapan and its Caribbean residents ––primarily through ensuring access to safe, affordable housing.

-Our goal is to transform housing into thriving households, neighborhoods, and communities.
+Our goal is to transform housing into homes and neighborhoods into communities–and to ensure that the working families that are essential to Boston’s economy and wellbeing have a place to call home.
 To create and maintain strong, stable communities, we teach tenants to understand their rights and work with them to improve their financial literacy skills.
-Together with our partners, we provide culturally sensitive community programming and resources in the areas of employment, personal finance, legal assistance and more, removing the language and technology barriers that often prevent immigrants, and especially the Haitian-Creole-speaking population, from accessing vital services.
-Through our efforts, we build a brighter future for disenfranchised groups in Boston and beyond.
+Together with our partners, we provide community programming and resources in the areas of healthcare, employment, personal finance, legal assistance and more, removing the language and technology barriers that often prevent immigrant families from accessing vital services.